The Secret Mitchell: Reception

 Throughout the storyline the ratings were around seven or eight million; rising to around 9 million for the episode in October 2008 revealing that Danielle was Ronnie's daughter.
 The climax episode on 2 April 2009 drew in an average figure of 11.5 million viewers; peaking to 13.1 million viewers, causing a power surge.
 The power grid usually sees a surge of 500 MW at the end of an average episode of EastEnders—at 20:30 the grid saw a surge of 1,270 MW.
 A special episode entitled "EastEnders Revealed: The Secret Mitchell" was broadcast on 3 April 2009, giving the background of the storyline.

 The storyline won "Best Storyline" at the Inside Soap Awards. and won "Best Soap Storyline" at the TV Choice Awards In addition, Lauren Crace won "Best Newcomer" at the TV Choice Awards, for her portrayal of Danielle.

+Duncan Lindsay, writing for the Metro, described the effect of Danielle's death as "an uproar of the kind soaps rarely ever see".
+Angie Quinn of MyLondon deemed her death "tragic", and said she had been "doomed".
+The scene has also been called one of the soap's "most shocking scenes".